Dragon8029/100-days-of-code/Attempt5.md

 *Mar 26, 2019*

 Continued working through Web Development Bootcamp.
 I think I will need to continue to the end to find the info I need.
 Oh well, it's all good review.

+---

+## D37:
+*Mar 27, 2019*

+Carried on working through Web Development Bootcamp.
+Working on adding comments to the project.

+---